 It would not be an overstatement to say that the election to the leadership of the Labour party of Jeremy Corbyn is an event of some significance.
-Corbyn has been the unwitting benefactor of the enormous social hostility aimed at the organic enrichment at the expense of millions of working people by a handful of super-elite.
-There is without a doubt something rotten in the state of Britain.
+Corbyn has been the unwitting benefactor of the enormous social hostility aimed at the growing enrichment at the expense of millions of working people by a handful of the super-elite.
+There is, without a doubt, something rotten in the state of Britain.

-A tremendous amount of newspaper columns, most of it pretty puerile has drawn attention to Corbyn's left wing politics.
-As Julie Hyland correctly points out "Corbyn's own history is steeped in opportunist petty-bourgeois politics.
+A tremendous amount of newspaper columns, most of it pretty puerile has drawn attention to Corbyn's left-wing politics.
+As Julie Hyland correctly points out "Corbyn's history is steeped in opportunist petty-bourgeois politics.
 For all his votes against aspects of Labour policy, he has been a loyal defender of the party throughout his 32 years on Labour's backbenches.
-No one can seriously propose that this party—which, in its politics and organization and the social composition of its apparatus, is Tory in all but name—can be transformed into an instrument of working class struggle.
+No one can seriously propose that this party—which, in its politics and organisation and the social composition of its apparatus, is Tory in all but name—can be transformed into an instrument of working-class struggle.
 The British Labour Party did not begin with Blair.
 It is a bourgeois party of more than a century's standing, and a tried and tested instrument of British imperialism and its state machine.
 Whether led by Clement Attlee, James Callaghan or Jeremy Corbyn, its essence remains unaltered".

-Firstly I am not against modern day political figures identifying with historical data or having a good grasp of history but firstly a lot of ancient water has passed under the bridge since 1640 and secondly to compare Corbyn's opportunist petty-bourgeois politics with the revolutionary Levellers, and their leader John Lilburne is a little disingenuous, to say the least.
+I am not against modern-day political figures identifying with historical figures or having a good grasp of history, but much historical water has passed under the bridge since 1640 and secondly to compare Corbyn's opportunist petty-bourgeois politics with the revolutionary Levellers.
+Their leader John Lilburne is a little disingenuous.

-Lilburne was the de facto leader of the Levellers who appeared in the mid-1640s and were England's first radical political party.
-They were responsible for many of modern day political techniques such as mass demonstrations, collecting petitions, leafleting and the lobby of MPs.
+John Lilburne was the de facto leader of the Levellers who appeared in the mid-1640s and were England's first radical political party.
+They were responsible for many of modern-day political techniques such as mass demonstrations, collecting petitions, leafleting and the lobby of MPs.
 Their strength mainly lay in London and other towns and had quite considerable support in the army.
-The MP Henry Marten described Lilburne saying "If the world was emptied of all but John Lilburne, Lilburne would quarrel with John and John with Lilburne."
+The MP Henry Marten described Lilburne saying "If the world were emptied of all but John Lilburne, Lilburne would quarrel with John and John with Lilburne."

-It was correct for the early Marxists to look at the first plebeian movements as precursors of modern socialist movement.
+It was correct for the early Marxists to look at the early plebeian movements as precursors of the modern socialist movement.
 What needs to be clarified is what a modern socialist movement looks like.
-The communist party Historians group (CPHG) alongside numerous radical groups such as the SWP have a tendency to glorify the spontaneous flow of the "middling sort" and to link it to working class struggles today as if there was some unbroken radical and democratic thread that would supersede the need for a scientifically grounded Marxist revolutionary party.
+The Communist Party Historians Group (CPHG) alongside numerous radical groups such as the Socialist Workers Party (SWP) tend to glorify the spontaneous movement of the "middling sort" and to link it to working-class struggles today as if there was some unbroken radical and democratic thread that would supersede the need for a scientifically grounded Marxist revolutionary party.

-If there is to be a “rebirth of the Leveller” historiography, it must be done with a strong appreciation of the historians and political figures that flowered during the Russian revolution.
+If there is to be a rebirth of the Leveller historiography, it must be done with a substantial appreciation of the historians and political figures that flowered during the Russian revolution.
 One such figure was Evgeny Pashukanis.
 His area of expertise was legal history.
 His writings on the radical movements of the 17th century are perceptive and well worth a study but have been neglected by even today's left-leaning historians.
 He rejected crude historicism and opposed historians who saw the Levellers democratic demands as utopian.

-Pashukanis saw the English Levellers and Diggers as "primitive precursors of Bolshevism.”
-In the introduction to his Revolutionary Elements in the History of the English State and Law one writer said "These movements were primitive because they articulated their demands chiefly in terms of bourgeois notions of distributive justice, yet they were also precursors of Bolshevism because they attacked existing property relations and recognized the necessity of forging political alliances with the urban workers and rank and file soldiers.
-In praising the informal nature of the Levellers' demands, and the democratic nature of their organizations, Pashukanis is drawing an explicit parallel between the Levellers’ organization and the structure of the Soviets of Soldiers' and Workers' Deputies of 1917.
+Pashukanis saw the English Levellers and Diggers as "primitive precursors of Bolshevism".
+In the introduction to his Revolutionary Elements in the History of the English State and Law, one writer said "These movements were primitive because they articulated their demands chiefly in terms of bourgeois notions of distributive justice, yet they were also precursors of Bolshevism because they attacked existing property relations and recognised the necessity of forging political alliances with the urban workers and rank and file soldiers.
+In praising the informal nature of the Levellers' demands, and the democratic nature of their organisations, Pashukanis is drawing an explicit parallel between the Levellers' organisation and the structure of the Soviets of Soldiers' and Workers' Deputies of 1917.
 The Levellers' failure lay in the fact that they were betrayed by the upper strata of the peasantry, and that they were insufficiently prepared to resist the authoritarian opportunism of Cromwell and his generals".

 What is any serious student of the subject of the Levellers to make of all this?
-Anyone who knows the history of the Levellers this is not a simple question, in fact, it is very complex.
+Anyone who knows the history of the Levellers this is not a simple question.
+It is very complex.
 You would search in vain amongst the MPs mentioned including Corbyn of any sense of the revolutionary process (which the Levellers took part in) that brought Oliver Cromwell to power as England's first non-royal head of state.
 Many MPs would lack any kind of historical knowledge on this matter, and they would certainly downplay the revolutionary nature of the Levellers.
-And more importantly, they would stay dead silent on their political writings.
+And more importantly, they would stay deathly silent on their social writings.

-Another thing a serious student of the Levellers would have to contend with is the fact that modern day historiography is still partially dominated by Fabianism.
+Any serious student of the Levellers would have to contend with is the fact that modern-day historiography is still partially dominated by Fabianism.
 In Putney, there is an exhibition on the Putney Debates of 1647.
 The information on Leveller involvement in the debates (which was considerable) was largely dominated by politicians and historians with close association with the British Labour Party and more precisely the Fabians.

-Any discussion over the Levellers has been dominated indeed over the last century by figures in or around Social Democracy.
-Perhaps the most prominent figure has been Tony Benn.
+Any debate over the Levellers has been dominated certainly over the last century by figures in or around Social Democracy.
+Perhaps the most important figure has been Tony Benn.
 Who before his death spoke at a commemoration of Lilburne's birth?.
 As Julie Hyland noted "Benn prides himself on his "historical viewpoint".

 Fabians such as Benn present the English revolution, not as a revolution and the Levellers are not seen as revolutionaries but mere radicals.
 Speaking about British Fabianism, Leon Trotsky wrote: "Throughout the whole history of the British Labour movement there has been pressure by the bourgeoisie upon the proletariat through the agency of radicals, intellectuals, drawing-room and church socialists and Owenites who reject the class struggle and advocate the principle of social solidarity, preach collaboration with the bourgeoisie, bridle, enfeeble and politically debase the proletariat."

-In many ways, the answer given to all these questions in a lot of ways mirror the answers given by Cromwell and other bourgeois leaders of his day are similar to today's politicians both Labour and Conservative.
-Cromwell opposed the abolition of private property and had no solution to the rise in social inequality other than to send his army to anyone that proposed it.
-For example on May 17th, 1649, Cornet Thompson, Corporal Perkins and Private Church rank and file Levellers were shot at the hands of Oliver Cromwell troops.
-Like in the 17th-century real wealth and the power that goes with it are still in the hands of a tiny extremely wealthy elite who call the shots.
+In many ways, the answer given to all these questions in many ways mirror the answers given by Cromwell and other bourgeois leaders of his day are similar to today's politicians both Labour and conservative.
+Cromwell opposed the abolition of private property and had no solution to the rise in social inequality other than to send his army against anyone that proposed it.
+For example, on May 17th, 1649, Cornet Thompson, Corporal Perkins and Private Church rank and file Levellers were shot at the hands of Oliver Cromwell troops.
+Like in the 17th-century real wealth and the power that goes with it are still in the hands of a tiny, extremely wealthy elite who call the shots.

 The political issues posed by Corbyn's election as UK Labour Party leader14 September 2015-wsws.org